-Here through this article we are going to discuss the international standards of sequence listings for creating an up-to-the-mark patent application.
-This includes the WIPO approved standards for PCT applications.
+Here we are going to discuss the international standards of sequence listings for creating an up-to-the-mark patent application.
+This includes the WIPO-approved standards for PCT applications.

-Also, read PCT Patent Filing: All That You Need to Know, if you want to file an international patent application through PCT mode.
+Also, read PCT Patent Filing: All That You Need to Know to file an international patent application through PCT mode.

-Additionally, you will find the correct symbols, format and presentation of the sequences (amino acids and nucleotide) which are acceptable by the patent offices, International Searching and Preliminary Examination Authorities.
+Additionally, you will also find the correct symbols, format, and presentation of the sequences (amino acids and nucleotide).
+These are acceptable by the patent offices, International Searching, and Preliminary Examination Authorities.

 Symbols and Format for Nucleotide Sequence Listings

 Symbols are the abbreviated representations of the bases that make up a nucleotide sequence.
 While the format of sequence listings is how you represent the amino acid and nucleotide bases in the list.